-Rush-Richardson argues the district court: (1) erred in overruling Rush-Richardson's motions for judgment of acquittal; (2) erroneously overruled Rush-Richardson's objection to Instruction 5; and (3) improperly denied Rush-Richardson a two-level downward adjustment for acceptance of responsibility on the drug charge.
-Because we conclude Rush-Richardson's conviction should be reversed based on Instruction 5, we address that argument first.
+Rush-Richardson argues the district court: (1) erred in overruling Rush-Richardson's motions for judgment of acquittal because there was insufficient evidence to convict him; (2) erroneously overruled Rush-Richardson's objection to Instruction 5; and (3) improperly denied Rush-Richardson a two-level downward adjustment for acceptance of responsibility on the drug charge.
+We reverse the district court and remand the case based upon Instruction 5, but we will first address Rush-Richardson's sufficiency of the evidence claim.
+See Burks v.
+United States, 437 U.S. 1, 18 (1978) (holding "the Double Jeopardy Clause precludes a second trial once the reviewing court has found the evidence legally insufficient"); Palmer v.
+Grammar, 863 F.2d 588, 592 (8th Cir.
+1988) (stating "it is well-established that Burks does not allow an appellate court to reverse for trial error and remand for retrial while ignoring a claim of insufficient evidence").